Walter Simons: President of the Reichsgericht

 On 1 October 1922, Simons was appointed president of the Reichsgericht at Leipzig on the suggestion of Reichspräsident Friedrich Ebert.
 After Ebert's death in 1925, Simons temporarily served as acting head of state before the swearing in of Paul von Hindenburg.

 Simons himself was suggested as a potential candidate for Reichspräsident after the first round of voting had failed to yield an outright winner.
 However, he refused to be nominated.

 From 1922 to 1926, Simons was president of the I. Zivilsenat and from 1926 to 1929 president of the III.
 Strafsenat.
 He was also president of the State Court for the German Reich.
-He was attacked by the SPD for his criticism of judges being members of the SPD or the Republikanischen Richterbund, an association of judges which was close to the party.
+He was attacked by the Social Democratic Party of Germany (SPD) for his criticism of judges being members of the SPD or the Republikanischen Richterbund, an association of judges which was close to the party.
 Simons opposed a separate Reichsverwaltungsgericht (administrative court) and was highly critical of the Kartellgericht established in 1923 at the Reichswirtschaftsgericht, accusing it of inappropriate hostility towards cartels.

-After a conflict with president Hindenburg and the government of Hermann Müller concerning the appointment of members of the board of directors at the Reichsbahn in 1928, Simons resigned in 1929.
+After a conflict with President Hindenburg and the government of Hermann Müller concerning the appointment of members of the board of directors at the Reichsbahn in 1928, Simons resigned in 1929.

 Further career

-Since 1926, Simons had been honorary professor for international law at the University of Leipzig and president of the Deutsche Gesellschaft für Völkerrecht.
+Since 1926, Simons had been an honorary professor of international law at the Leipzig University and president of the Deutsche Gesellschaft für Völkerrecht (German Society for International Law).
 He was also active and influential in the Lutheran church, as the first non-theologian to be president of the Evangelisch-sozialer Kongresses (Evangelical Social Congress, 1925–1936) and member of the Deutsche Evangelischer Kirchenausschuss (German Evangelical Church Commission, after 1930).
-In 1920, he had co-founded the Deutsche Hochschule für Politik at Berlin (and was a long-standing board member).
-In 1929/30, Simons was appointed as a teacher of national and international law at the Handelshochschule Berlin.
+In 1920, he co-founded the Deutsche Hochschule für Politik in Berlin (and was a long-standing board member).
+In 1929/1930, Simons was appointed as a teacher of national and international law at the Handelshochschule Berlin.

-After the Nazis seized power in 1933, Simons was active only in the church and in the Neue Bachgesellschaft honouring Johann Sebastian Bach (where he was president since 1930).
-Some public statements, such as on occasion of the Bach anniversary in 1935 and late publications on international law indicate some support for the policies of the NSDAP and for German as well as Italian foreign policy (in the Abyssinia Crisis) and for the Falange in Spain.
+After the Nazis seized power in 1933, Simons was active only in the church and in the Neue Bachgesellschaft honouring Johann Sebastian Bach (where he had been president since 1930).
+Some public statements, such as on the occasion of the Bach anniversary in 1935 and late publications on international law, indicate some support for the policies of the NSDAP and for German as well as Italian foreign policy (in the Abyssinia Crisis) and for the Falange in Spain.

 Simons died at Neubabelsberg/Potsdam on 14 July 1937.
 He was the father of Hans Simons, father-in-law of Ernst Rudolf Huber and grandfather of Wolfgang Huber.
 Simons is buried at the Wilmersdorfer Waldfriedhof.